kismetwireless/kismet/docs/dev/webui.md

 Passed to DataTables as bSortable, allows disabling sorting by this column.
 Most useful on graphical columns which don't contain sortable data.

+#### renderfunc - function (optional)

+Optional function for rendering the field.
+This is called as the `render` option of a DataTable row and takes the standard DataTable arguments: `data, type, row, meta`.

+Render functions must return an element to be inserted into the cell and are called before the entire row is assembled.

+#### sanitize - boolean (optional)

+By default, all data is passed through a function which escapes HTML characters; if your data is *known to be safe* (such as locally-generated format data) and you want to insert HTML directly into the row, set sanitize to false.

+#### searchable - boolean (optional)

+Passed to DataTables as bSearchable, controls if the content of the column is searchable from the quick search field.

 #### visible - boolean (optional)

 Passed to DataTables as bVisisible, allows creating invisible columns.
 The most common use for an invisible column would be to create a searchable field which isn't shown.
 Invisible columns cannot be selected by the user in the column selection UI.

-#### searchable - boolean (optional)

-Passed to DataTables as bSearchable, controls if the content of the column is searchable from the quick search field.

-#### renderfunc - function (optional)

-Optional function for rendering the field.
-This is called as the `render` option of a DataTable row and takes the standard DataTable arguments: `data, type, row, meta`.

-Render functions must return an element to be inserted into the cell and are called before the entire row is assembled.

-#### drawfunc - function (optional)

-Optional function for performing custom drawing when the row is visible.
-The devicetable is optimized to only call draw functions when the row is visible, so you don't need to worry about performing unncessary work.

-The `drawfunc` function takes three arguments:

-* `dyncolumn`, the current column definition, which allows access to the name, id, and other fields passed to the `kismet_ui.AddDeviceColumn(...)` call
-* `datatable`, an object instance of the device table as a `.DataTable()` object, allowing access to the over-all data table records
-* `row`, an object instance of `.DataTable().row()` for the row being drawn.
-This is already resolved to the actual row, eliminating the concern for sorting or visible position resolution.

 ### Example Columns